JunkyByte/easy_ViTPose/README.md

 ### Download models
 - Download the models from [Huggingface](https://huggingface.co/JunkyByte/easy_ViTPose)
-We provide torch models for every dataset and architecture and onnx models for coco_25 dataset.
+We provide torch models for every dataset and architecture and onnx models prebuilt for coco_25 dataset.
 If you want to run onnx / tensorrt inference download the appropriate torch ckpt and use `export.py` to convert it.

 #### Export to onnx and tensorrt